amylour/FreeFido_v2/README.md

 *For features showcase, screenshots of the features in use were taken on Laptop/iPad Pro/iPhone 12 Pro*

 <details open>
-    <summary>Header & Navigation - All Users (Profile Icon only visible to Registered, Logged In Users)</summary>
+    <summary>Header & Navigation - All Users (Profile Icon only visible to Registered, Logged-In Users)</summary>
     <img src="documentation/final_views/nav.png">
 </details>